 It was claimed that mental illness, including anxiety disorder, was caused by an imbalance of neurotransmitters in the brain.
 It was also claimed that correcting this “imbalance” with the right medication would resolve the mental illness.

 The persuasion was so convincing that medications recommended to “correct” this imbalance saw multiple billions of dollars in sales each year.
 Many of these medications were in the “top ten” most sold medications year after year.

-Yet, the chemical imbalance notion was never proven.
-It had always been hypothetical.
+Yet, the chemical imbalance theory was never proven.
+It had always been speculated.